 Emotional Support Animals in New York Apartments and Co-Ops

-A landlord must make reasonable accommodation for the emotional support animal if;
+A landlord must reasonably accommodate your emotional support animal if:

 How to Apply for Housing With An ESA

-- Let your landlord know that you have an ESA
+- Let your housing provider know that you have an ESA.